MandyPetrakis/bujo/README.md

 - the ability to add due dates to tasks
 - the daily view will show todays tasks, events, as well as un dated tasks
 - the option to generate a random idea note that you may have forgotten about to sparl creativity
+- adding the day of the week to the monthly view page

 ## Acknowedgement

 Visit https://bulletjournal.com/ to learn more about the bullet journal note taking method!
+(It may change your life)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).